-For further assistance on this subject, contact either your District Materials Engineer, or Headquarters Pavement Program.
+For further assistance on this subject, contact either your District Materials Engineer, or Headquarters Pavement Program - Office of Concrete Pavement and Pavement Foundations.

-(5) Roadside Facilities.

-The pavement for safety roadside rest areas, including parking lots, should meet or exceed the TI requirements found in Table 613.4B for a 20-year pavement design life for new/reconstructed or rehabilitated pavements.
+(4) Roadside Facilities.
+The pavement for safety roadside rest areas, including parking lots, should meet or exceed the TI requirements found in Table 613.5B for a 20-year pavement design life for new/reconstructed or rehabilitated pavements.